Zainal21/discord-bot/README.md

 $ yarn install or npm install
 ```

-3. Setup your environment variabl in `.env` files or rename `.env.example to .env`.
+3. Setup your environment variable in `.env` files or rename `.env.example to .env`.

 4. run script and scan qr code to your phone